Indecent Exposure – Lewd Conduct – Michigan

 “In the Beginning, God created the heavens and the earth . . . on the sixth day God created man in his own image, male and female he created them, and they were naked and without shame.”
 Genesis I

 At one end of the clothing spectrum are the primitive tribal people groups who live in warm, humid climates where clothing is not necessary for warmth or protection.
-At the other end of this spectrum is modern man.
+At the other end of this spectrum is civilized society.
 It seems the more civilized a person becomes the greater the effort and money expended to hide their body.
 Standards of what is 'decent' and thus 'indecent' varies greatly by location and century.
-Humans have progressed from living in a state of total nakedness up and through the layer upon layer of clothing worn during the 1700-1800's.
+Humans have progressed from living in a state of total nakedness up through the layers of clothing worn during the 1700-1800's.